-The parties agree to raise the relief teacher salary cap from BSS Step 6 to Step 7 from 28 January 2024, which will become the new step 6 from 2 December 2024.
+The parties agree to raise the maximum salary cap for short-term relief teachers from BSS Step 5 (new step as at 3 July 2023) to Step 6 from 28 January 2024.

 The parties agree to meet regularly to discuss reliever employment issues including remuneration during the term of the collective agreement.
 The parties will work together to agree a terms of reference within two months of ratification of the collective agreement.